KARES Scientific Advisory Board

 Dr. Miano obtained BSc and PhD at the University Federico II in Naples (Italy) and Specialty Degree in Medical Genetics at the University La Sapienza in Rome (Italy).
 She completed the research training at Medical Research Council-Human Genetics Unit in Edinburgh (UK).
 Her studies focus on the identification of convergent disease pathways damaged in brain diseases.
 Particularly, she established that KDM5C is an epigenetic regulator at the intersection of transcriptional axes involved in multiple neurodevelopmental disorders.

-Dr. Nhung Tran
+Dr. Nhung Tran, MD

 Dr. Tran obtained her MD at the University of Texas Medical School (San Antonio) and is board-certified in Developmental and Behavioral Pediatrics practicing in Texas.